daniel-j-anderson-dev/pest_book/peg_cheatsheet.md

 - Use () to crate internal structure in patterns

 - SOI
-  - Start of Input
+  - Start of Input to parse

-- EOF
+- EOI
-  - End of File
+  - End of Input to parse

+- WHITESPACE
+  - A silent rule that implicitly ignores whitespace characters at every ~, +, and *

 - LHS ~ RHS
   - signifies that LHS must come before RHS